Mercyhurst Lakers men's basketball

 The Mercyhurst Lakers men's basketball team represents Mercyhurst University in Erie, Pennsylvania.
-Beginning on July 1, 2024, the Lakers will compete in the Division I Northeast Conference.
-Due to the NCAA's policy on reclassifying programs, the Lakers will not be eligible to compete in the NCAA tournament or the NIT until the 2028–29 season.
+Beginning on July 1, 2024, the Lakers compete in the Division I Northeast Conference.
+Due to the NCAA's policy on reclassifying programs, the Lakers will not be eligible to compete in the NCAA tournament or the NIT until the 2027–28 season.

 NCAA Division II tournament results

 The Lakers appeared in the NCAA Division II tournament seven times.
 Their combined record was 7–6.